 While that’s all you need to make an online store with WooCommerce, you will need to do more work to make your store powerful and useful.

-WooCommerce platform has a bit of learning curve in comparison to BigCommerce.
-Hence, BigCommerce is easier of the two platforms in comparison.
+WooCommerce platform has a bit of a learning curve in comparison to BigCommerce.
+Hence, BigCommerce is the easier of the two platforms in comparison.

 Cost Comparison: BigCommerce vs WooCommerce